14 Great Hotel Restaurants and Bars in West Hollywood

 An insider’s guide to delicious brunches, happy hours, and cocktails at some of the city’s top hotels

-West Hollywood might be just 2 square miles in size, but it sits right in the heart of Los Angeles, quickly becoming known as one of the leading culinary centers of the world.
-Whether you are coming to visit from far away, or just taking a staycation, here are 14 of our favorite hotel restaurants in West Hollywood.
+West Hollywood might be just two square miles in size, but it sits right in the heart of Los Angeles, one of the leading culinary centers of the world.
+Whether you are coming to visit from far away or just taking a staycation, check out this list of great hotel restaurants and bars.

 Bar 20 at Grafton on Sunset

-Modern American comfort food is served up in the stylishly sultry guitar-inspired setting at The Grafton’s Bar 20.
-A locally sourced menu, hand crafted cocktails and top-notch California wines make this an easy choice for breakfast, lunch, dinner or happy hour.
+Modern American comfort food is served up in the stylish and sultry guitar-inspired The Grafton’s Bar 20.
+A locally sourced menu, handcrafted cocktails, and top-notch California wines make this an easy choice for breakfast, lunch, dinner, or happy hour.

 Boxwood Restaurant at The London West Hollywood

 Modern.
 Fresh.
 Classic.
 Clean.
-These are words used to describe The London, and Executive chef Anthony Keene’s carries that ethos into the culinary experience where he pairs classic British favorites with bright California flavors.
+These are words used to describe The London, and executive chef Anthony Keene carries that ethos into the culinary experience, pairing classic British favorites with bright California flavors.
 Another unique dining option is The London Bar and Sitting Room where high tea is served on weekends and holidays.